msaintfelix/CNN_MusicGenre_Classifier/README.md

 # ML_Project_Template
-Basic folders and files architecture of a ML project.
+Basic framework template of a ML project.